-This moist, sweet banana bread with chocolate chips is made using whole wheat pastry flour.
-It’s perfect for breakfast, lunch boxes, and snacks.
+Inside: Get the recipe for moist, sweet whole wheat banana bread with chocolate chips, It’s made using whole wheat pastry flour and perfect for breakfast, lunch boxes, and snacks.

 I’ve made this recipe a half dozen times now.
 It’s my go to for banana bread.
 My daughter is struggling with gluten, so yesterday I made it with gluten free flour and the taste was still great.